BaiDom/stAR./README.md

 to your `dependencies` in `pubspec.yaml`.

 ## After being set up:
-+ Choose what device that will be emulated
++ Choose the device that will be emulated
 + Run this command in your terminal to start the emulation

         flutter run